aisgbnok/Ansible-2221/README.md

 [//]: # (Each directory has a readme to explain its purpose in more detail.)

-## License & Contribution
+## License

-The goal of this project is to provide a place to organize my journey of learning the Ansible platform;
+The goal of this project is to provide a space for myself to organize my journey of learning the Ansible platform.
-however, contributions are welcome!

-While not explicitly enforced, it is preferred to keep this software and anything emanated from it open for others.
-Providing adequate attribution is highly requested.
-Keeping that in mind, this software is licensed under the [MIT license](LICENSE.md).
-Thanks!
+This repository is unlicensed and owned by Anthony Swierkosz.